stla/gyro/cran-comments.md

+2022-05-18
 Valgrind detected some errors in the previous version.
 There's a 'vertex' type in my code to which one has to associate some indices.
 I associated indices starting from 1.
 My guess is that this is the cause of the errors and the indices must start from 0.
 I did the correction.

-I fixed the http link in the vignette.
+2022-05-20
+I found another to enter the coordinates of the vertices and their index.
+I hope this will solve the issues spotted by Valgrind.

 ## Testing environments